amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 You can use a fixed accuracy threshold or update it as your pipeline retrains (hopefully) better model.
 This will depend on your business requirements.
 In this demo the model accuracy is updated each time we retrain of model if the new model performance is better than the previous one.
-When the SageMaker pipeline trains a new model, the `QualityCheckStep` step of the SageMaker pipeline stores in Amazon S3 the latest model baseline and the constraints to evaluate the model.
+When the SageMaker pipeline trains a new model, the `ComputeQualityBaseline` step of the SageMaker pipeline stores in Amazon S3 the latest model baseline and the constraints to evaluate the model.
 The file containing the evaluation constraints can be found in the SageMaker Project S3 Bucket:

 `sagemaker-project-<PROJECT ID>/mlops-*******-model-training/pipeline_executions/<SAGEMAKER PIPELINE EXECUTION ID>/model_quality_check/constraints.json`